Polymnia Athanassiadi

 Polymnia Athanassiadi (born 23 September 1946) is a historian specialising in the religious and cultural history of Late Antiquity, in particular the transition from Neoplatonic to Islamic theology.
 Athanassiadi was a Professor of Ancient History at the University of Athens.

-She traveled regularly in the near East and middle East (from Turkey to Iran) and recorded her journey from Anatolian Turkey to Northern Syria.
+She traveled regularly in the Near and Middle East (from Turkey to Iran) and recorded her journey from Anatolian Turkey to Northern Syria.

 Career

 Athanassiadi studied philology at the universities of Athens and the Sorbonne, as well as history at Somerville College Oxford, where she completed her DPhil in 1976 entitled An emperor and Hellenism: studies in the thought and action of the Emperor Julian.

 She was Professor of Ancient History at the University of Athens from 1986 until her retirement in 2013.
 She was a fellow of the Centre for Greek Studies at Harvard University (1979-1980), and has held visiting fellowships at the University of Oxford (1990–91), Princeton (1995) and Moscow (1999).
 She was the Alexander Onassis Public Benefit Foundation Senior Fellow at the universities of Harvard, Columbia, Duke and Berkeley (2004).

 In Paris she has given lecture courses at the École Pratique des Hautes Études (2002) and the Collège de France (2006).
 She edited the series ΄Υστερη Αρχαιότητα for the publisher Κατάρτι and was co-ordinator of the Greek group of the international scientific programme FIGURA.
 La représentation du divin dans les sociétés grecque et romaine (2008–2011), which was funded by the UMR 8585 (Centre Glotz) des Centre national de la recherche scientifique.